NeikiDev/DocsNeikiDev/docs/api/analyze-report-summary.md

 ## Score

-#### Success Status (200)

-The score relies mostly on OpenTip Kaspersky results.
+* The score relies mostly on OpenTip Kaspersky results.
-Triage Sandbox and VirusTotal are the second most important results.
+* Triage Sandbox and VirusTotal are the second most important results.
-All others are optional and are not included in the score calculation.
+* All others are optional and are not included in the score calculation.
-Optional results are handeld threw `+` or `-` points not as result based calculation.
+* Optional results are handeld threw `+` or `-` points not as result based calculation.
-The "scripts" below are just examples to show how the score is calculated, the real calculation is done on the server.
+* The "scripts" below are just examples to show how the score is calculated, the real calculation is done on the server.
-The score is based on all the results from the online analysis websites.
+* The score is based on all the results from the online analysis websites.
 The score is calculated by the following formula:

 #### VirusTotal report